Etx17/vue-project/README.md

 TypeScript for type safety.

 ### Notes
-The HomeView component fetches the list of hives from the API on mount and includes a form to add a new hive which posts to the api.
-The HiveDetails component fetches details of a hive based on the ID from the route parameters.
+The app is using a central store, useHiveStore, which manages the state and actions that we can do with hives (create, fetching).
+On application load (App.vue), the store's fetchHives action is called to populate the hives state with data fetched from the API.
+The HomeView component is showing the form, and the HiveDetails component is here to display details about a hive.